 FusionAuth setup

-End-to-end FusionAuth configuration for DALP OIDC sign-in, including the full-name claim and id-token roles requirements that the standard setup misses.
+End-to-end FusionAuth configuration for DALP OIDC sign-in: the full-name claim and id-token roles requirements the standard setup misses, plus every step to wire it in.

 This guide configures FusionAuth as a DALP sign-in provider end to end.
-It applies to both a local development instance (http://localhost:9011) and a production FusionAuth deployment — substitute your own host, application, and credentials.
+It covers a local development instance (http://localhost:9011) and a production deployment.
+Substitute your own host, application and credentials.

-Each step describes what to set in FusionAuth and links to the relevant FusionAuth documentation for the exact UI or API mechanics.
-It focuses on the DALP-specific requirements — in particular the two that the standard OIDC setup misses:
+Each step describes what to set in FusionAuth and links to the relevant FusionAuth documentation.
+Two DALP-specific requirements the standard OIDC setup misses:

 - The OIDC